YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Beard transplant repair should first identify whether the main problem is unwanted hair, skin texture, timing, or design.

-How should you judge a clinic before facial hair surgery?
+Judging a clinic before facial hair surgery

 Surgeon involvement in hair transplant surgery matters here because facial hair surgery requires angle control, conservative density, scar judgment, and clear refusal when the request is unsafe.
 If the clinic cannot explain those details before payment, that is not a small communication problem.

 Beard transplant photos can be misleading when the beard is grown longer, photographed in soft light, or shown only from flattering angles.
 A full beard can hide surface texture.
 A close shave reveals it.
-Ask for different lengths, different lighting, and close views of the cheek line, under-lip area, chin, and jaw.
+Ask for different lengths, different lighting, and close views of the cheek line, under lip area, chin, and jaw.

 Decision card showing what to verify before booking a beard transplant